elvingerpaul/elvingerpaul.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a research assistant at [ETH Zurich](https://ethz.ch/en.html)'s [Efficient Architectures and Systems Lab](https://systems.ethz.ch/research/easl.html), working with [Foteini Strati](https://fotstrt.github.io) and supervised by [Prof. Ana Klimovic](https://anakli.inf.ethz.ch).
 My passion lies at the intersection of Systems for Machine Learning and Cloud Computing.
-At ETH Zurich, my research focuses on addressing GPU underutilization by spatially colocating multiple workloads on the same GPU.
+My current research focuses on addressing GPU underutilization by spatially colocating multiple workloads on the same GPU.
 The main challenge?
-When workloads run concurrently, they can interfere with each other - particularly problematic for time-sensitive tasks like ML inference.
+When workloads run concurrently, they can interfere with each other which is particularly problematic for time-sensitive tasks like ML inference.
 I work on identifying and measuring these interference sources, aiming to create smarter scheduling systems that can both guarantee performance and maximize GPU usage.

-Recently, I've become increasingly interested in making data centers more environmentally sustainable.
-I would love to dive depper into exploring solutions that address the growing power consumption challenges across both software and hardware layers of the computing stack.
+Recently, I've also become increasingly interested in making data centers more power efficient and sustainable exploring ways to adress their growing power consumption both at hardware and software layer.

-I completed both my Bachelor's and Master's in Computer Science at ETH Zurich, and I'm currently **looking for full-time opportunities starting May 2025** in either industry or research roles.
+I completed both my BSc and MSc in Computer Science at ETH Zurich, and I'm currently **looking for full-time opportunities starting May 2025** in either industry or research roles.

-When I'm not diving into tech challenges, you'll usually find me pushing my limits outdoors!
-Winter is for skiing adventures, while in summer I like to train for marathons and triathlons.
-(I'm quite a sports enthusiast!)
+Outside of work, you'll ususally find me doing lots of sports!
+Winter is dedicated to skiing, while in summer I enjoy doing lots of endurance (marathons and triathlons).

-Feel free to reach out if you'd like to discuss any of these topics or just have a chat.
-I'm always excited to connect with fellow tech and sports enthusiasts!
+Feel free to reach out if you're interseted in any of the above.
+I'm always excited to connect with tech and sports enthusiasts!

 <!-- This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!